 Mount Rushmore is often a day trip for many families.
 We have included travel times from some of the other famous attractions that people visit when planning on traveling to Mount Rushmore.

-• Sioux Falls to Mt Rushmore is 6 hours, 40 minutes.
+- Sioux Falls to Mt Rushmore is 6 hours and 40 minutes.

-• Theodore Roosevelt National Park to Mt Rushmore is 4 hours, 25 minutes.
+- Theodore Roosevelt National Park to Mt Rushmore is 4 hours and 25 minutes.

 RV Parking